grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

    which I'm missing in the Jupyter world is to decide for each cell if I want to hide the input, the output or both.
    This is extremely helpful for generating publication-ready reports.
-Like that I don't have to scare the poor molecular biologist who has to read my report with 20 lines of `matplotlib` code but can rather show the plot only.
+Like that I don't have to scare the poor molecular biologist who reads my report with 20 lines of `matplotlib` code but can rather show the plot only.

 3. **Multi-step analyses require chaining of notebooks**.
-Clearly, it makes often sense to split up the workflow in multiple notebooks, potentially switching between R and python between them.
+Clearly, in many cases it makes sense to split up the workflow in multiple notebooks, potentially switching between R and python between them.
    [Bookdown](https://bookdown.org/) and [jupyter book](https://jupyterbook.org/intro.html)
    have been developed to this end and allow the integration of